isomerpages/moe-methodistgirlssch/_open-house/DSA Talent Areas.md

 **MEP**: For academically able applicants with an aptitude for music to pursue a deeper study in music-listening and music-making.

-**SPORTS**: For applicants who have outstanding sports achievements at recognised competitions or exhibit potential to excel in the sports to join our TEAM MGS - Artistic Swimming, Bowling, Cross-Country, Netball, Squash, Softball, Swimming and Tennis.
+**SPORTS**: For applicants who have outstanding sports achievements at recognised competitions or exhibit potential to excel in the sports to join our TEAM MGS - Artistic Swimming, Bowling, Netball, Squash, Softball, Swimming and Tennis.